 - The curriculum will facilitate student learning through the utilization of effective and evidence-based instruction methods.

 - The curriculum will remain flexible to accommodate differences in students’ learning styles, learning needs and professional interests.

 - The medical education program will be experiential and designed to facilitate students’ development of skills necessary for discovery, scholarship, critical and creative thinking, self-education and lifelong learning.

 - Curricular changes will be supported by faculty development programs.

-- The curriculum will include a comprehensive program evaluation process that includes collection and triangulation of multiple data points, allowing effective evaluation and future revision.
+- The curriculum will include a comprehensive program evaluation process that includes the collection and triangulation of multiple data points, allowing effective evaluation and future revision.

 - Achievement of a core set of learning outcomes, based on Accreditation Council Graduate Medical Education (ACGME) competencies, will be required prior to student graduation.

 - Student assessment will include professional qualities, attitudes, and behaviors in addition to basic knowledge acquisition.

 - Student assessment will include an integrated examination of knowledge and clinical reasoning.

 - Competency-based learning and assessment will be incorporated throughout the four-year curriculum.